cvxgrp/cvxportfolio/README.md

-Cvxportfolio is an object--oriented library for portfolio optimization and back--testing.
-It implements models described in the
+Cvxportfolio is an object-oriented library for portfolio optimization and back-testing.
+It implements models described in the [accompanying paper](https://web.stanford.edu/~boyd/papers/pdf/cvx_portfolio.pdf).
-[accompanying paper](https://web.stanford.edu/~boyd/papers/pdf/cvx_portfolio.pdf).

 The documentation of the library is at [www.cvxportfolio.com](https://www.cvxportfolio.com).